wp-plugins/buffer-my-post/readme.txt

 **Any more questions or doubts?**

-- DM me on http://twitter.com/matharuajay or mail me at ajay(at)ajaymatharu(dot)com
+- DM us: 1. http://twitter.com/matharuajay or mail me at ajay(at)ajaymatharu(dot)com
+         2. http://twitter.com/dejanmmarkovic or mail me at dejan(at)dejanmarkovic(dot)com

 == Screenshots ==